 Michigan State University Extension recommends when preparing food for your Halloween party always include the four simple steps of food safety:

 - Separate.
 Don’t cross contaminate (keep food separated and keep hands, utensils and food handling surfaces clean).

 - Cook to proper temperatures.

-- Chill – refrigerate promptly (refrigerate (or freeze) leftovers within 2 hours in clean shallow, covered containers)
+- Chill.
+Refrigerate promptly (refrigerate or freeze) leftovers within two hours in a clean, shallow, covered container.

-Following these simple trick-or-treat safety tips and food safety guidelines will help make every Halloween fun and enjoyable for everyone.
+Do not forget one of the most important tips before enjoying your treats is to wash your hands.
+Following these simple tricks or treat safety tips and food safety guidelines will help make every Halloween fun and enjoyable for everyone.